adelriosantiago/syncternet/README.md

 # boydog no OT

 This is the pipeline:

+- On html input
+- Update front flat scope (non-reactive reference)
+- Update server scope
-on html input -> update front flat scope (non-reactive reference) -> server scope -> update front flat scope (if different) -> update html
+- Update front flat scope (if different)

-There is a scope in html and it is flat.
-The server scope is deep.
+- Update html

+Both scopes, front and back are flat.

 Interesting resources: